How we research & rate

 | Ultra-Long-Range Jet | ~516 kt | ~7,500 nm | $16,000 – $21,000 |

-What the estimate excludes (and we say so on every estimate): repositioning / empty-leg fees, federal excise & segment taxes, international handling/slot/landing fees, fuel surcharges, catering, de-icing and overnight crew costs.
-One-way trips in particular can carry repositioning cost the estimate doesn’t include.
-Treat it as a planning starting point to sanity-check a real quote — not the quote itself.
+What the fallback formula excludes (we say so on every estimate): repositioning / empty-leg fees, federal excise & segment taxes, international handling/slot/landing fees, fuel surcharges, catering, de-icing and overnight crew costs — one-way trips in particular can carry repositioning the formula omits.
+The live partner estimate already reflects real charter pricing, but either way an estimate is a planning starting point — the exact, bookable figure is the partner’s confirmed quote.

 How we compare partners